greenboxal/doggohub/doc/user/markdown.md

 You can also use raw HTML in your Markdown, and it'll mostly work pretty well.

 See the documentation for HTML::Pipeline's [SanitizationFilter](http://www.rubydoc.info/gems/html-pipeline/1.11.0/HTML/Pipeline/SanitizationFilter#WHITELIST-constant) class for the list of allowed HTML tags and attributes.
-In addition to the default `SanitizationFilter` whitelist, GitLab allows `span` elements.
+In addition to the default `SanitizationFilter` whitelist, DoggoHub allows `span` elements.

 ```no-highlight
 <dl>